Government shutdown: Where the senators stand

 Sen. Mazie Hirono (Hawaii) - "I will be voting no on the House CR because it does not include protections for Dreamers, funding for the Children's Health Insurance program and Community Health Centers, and parity between defense and domestic spending."
 (Tweet Thursday)

-Sen. Tim Kaine (Virgina) -- "We oppose the House Continuing Resolution, which punts budget discussions until mid-February."
+Sen. Tim Kaine (Virginia) -- "We oppose the House Continuing Resolution, which punts budget discussions until mid-February. ...
+Congress should remain in session with no recess until we work out a long-term bipartisan budget deal that addresses all issues."
 (Thursday, statement)

 Sen. Jeff Merkley (Oregon) -- He said the plan doesn't address Dreamers (Thursday, to CNN)